luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/05-step-4-background-path.md

 <!-- CLEANED /div --><!-- CLEANED /div -->

-- **Bio**: Your people are dissidents, persecuted minorities, refugees, or others who seek safety on the fringes.
+- **Bio:** Your people are dissidents, persecuted minorities, refugees, or others who seek safety on the fringes.

 ---